robert-baldwin/pg-rebac/README.md

 However, this isn't nearly enough to describe relations with enough specificity to perform a check with a the interface we desire.

 What if we check if User 2 can edit Document 1?
-This cypher query will still find a path between the two objects.
-The above cypher query ignores relationship types.
+This cypher query will still find a path between the two objects because this query ignores relationship types.

 ## A Simple User-Object Permission Check